Destructibility and Axiomatizability of Kaufmann Models: Introduction

 \subsection{Acknowledgments}

-I would like to thank Roman Kossak and Bartosz Wcis\l{}o for several very informative and helpful conversations relating to the material in this paper and Ali Enayat for pointing out the papers \cite{KeislerTarskiSymp} and \cite{Enayatstandardmodel} to me.
+I would like to thank Ali Enayat, Roman Kossak, and Bartosz Wcis\l{}o for several very informative and helpful conversations relating to the material in this paper.
+I would also like to thank Ali Enayat for pointing out the papers \cite{KeislerTarskiSymp} and \cite{Enayatstandardmodel} to me.
+Finally I would like to thank the anonymous referee for many insightful comments, in particular the observation that the results here apply more broadly to tree-like models satisfying the collection scheme.